844-695-1585

 Why You’re Seeing Spiders in Your Home

 Spiders enter homes primarily for one reason: food.
 If your home has flying insects, ants, or small bugs, it becomes an ideal hunting ground for spiders.
-Other contributing factors include open entry points (cracks, gaps, vents), outdoor lighting attracting insects, cluttered storage areas, and seasonal weather changes. 👉 If spider activity is increasing, it often means a larger pest issue exists.
+Other contributing factors include open entry points (cracks, gaps, vents), outdoor lighting attracting insects, cluttered storage areas, and seasonal weather changes.

 Common Types of Spiders Found in Homes